Making your initial psychotherapy appointment can feel daunting. Likewise when it comes to choosing a therapist.

 - Marry With Confidence programs for single women.

-I welcome your comments about therapy, choosing a therapist, marriage, and anything else on your mind.
+I welcome your comments about therapy, choosing a therapist, marriage, and other topics.